zinduaschool/pydata-notes/25e-notes/Week 4/Readme.md

                                           (linear algebra → calculus → optimization)
 ```

-Each day's lesson follows the same structure: **Learning Objectives → Concept Walkthroughs → Hands-On Python → Daily Challenge → Summary → What's Next**, so students always know what to expect and how each piece fits into the bigger picture.
+Each day's lesson follows the same structure: **Learning Objectives → Concept Walkthroughs → Hands-On Python → Daily Challenge → Summary → What's Next**.
 ---

 ## Daily Workflow

-- **Concept sessions** (morning): Theory, worked examples, and intuition-building — each new idea is tied back to something covered earlier in the week.
+- **Concept sessions** : Theory, worked examples, and intuition-building — each new idea is tied back to something covered earlier in the week.
-- **Hands-on sessions** (afternoon): Python implementation using NumPy, Pandas, SciPy, Matplotlib, and Seaborn on real and simulated datasets.
+- **Hands-on sessions** : Python implementation using NumPy, Pandas, SciPy, Matplotlib, and Seaborn on real and simulated datasets.
 - **Daily Challenge**: A short applied exercise submitted to the Kanban board by end of day, designed to reinforce that day's concepts before the next day builds on them.

----

-## What's Next

-Proceed to `1-statistics-fundamentals.md` for Monday's lesson.

----

-*Module designed for internal use — Data Science Foundations Curriculum*
+--